Why Did Volkswagen Discontinue the Touareg?

 Volkswagen has a solid lineup of SUVs, but there’s something exceptional about the Touareg.
 The Touareg’s European style and rugged charms make it quite compelling.
-So why did VW discontinue this SUV?
+So why did VW discontinue this midsize SUV?

 There are plenty of reasons why shoppers might be intrigued by the Touareg.
 It boasts VW’s signature posh looks.
 Plus, the Touareg is a notably dynamic performer too.

-What replaced the VW Touareg?
+What replaced the VW Touareg midsize SUV?

-Does VW still make the Touareg?
+Does Volkswagen still make the Touareg?